 9. Tesla was in love with a pigeon – Another popular myth is that Tesla was in love with a pigeon.
 According to this myth, Tesla had a pet pigeon that he loved so much that he fell in love with it.
 However, there is no evidence to suggest that Tesla was romantically involved with any animal.
 In fact, Tesla was known to be a very private person and had few close relationships.

-10. Tesla is a time traveler – The belief that Tesla was a time traveler has gained popularity.
-Despite the complete lack of evidence, Tesla’s alleged time-traveling abilities captivates the minds of those who prefer imagination to fact.
-Some have claimed to have talked with Tesla, even that he is on Facebook.
+10. Tesla is a Time Traveler – The belief that Tesla was a time traveler has gained popularity.
+Despite the complete lack of evidence, Tesla’s alleged time-traveling abilities captivate the minds of those who prefer imagination to fact.
+Some have claimed to have talked with Tesla, even suggesting that he is on Facebook.